 Reporting and Coordination of Response

-All employees or individuals associated with the University of Northern Iowa shouldmust report all observed, suspected, or apparent research misconduct by a UNI faculty, staff, or student to the Research Integrity Officer as soon as possible.
+All employees or individuals associated with the University of Northern Iowa should report all observed, suspected, or apparent research misconduct by a UNI faculty, staff, or student to the Research Integrity Officer as soon as possible.

 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she should call the Research Integrity Officer to discuss it.
 The Research Integrity Officer will assess, in consultation with the Associate Provost(s) and University Counsel, whether or not the circumstances described by the individual meet the definitions above.
 The Provost, as Deciding Official, will make final determinations regarding the applicability and precedence of this and/or other university policies pertaining to research activities.
 If other systems are involved that do not fall under the direct purview of the Provost (e.g., Compliance and Equity Management), the President will also be consulted as needed.
 The purpose of this is to ensure that if multiple university policies or systems have authority over a given situation, they do not unduly duplicate or operate in conflict with one another.

 If this policy does not apply, the Research Integrity Office will refer the individual or allegation to other offices or officials with responsibility for resolving the problem, as appropriate.
 At any time, an employee, student or other individual associated with the University may have informal discussions and consultations about concerns of possible misconduct with the Research Integrity Officer and may be counseled about appropriate procedures for reporting allegations.
-The University will make every effort to protect the privacy of individuals reporting possible misconduct (see section IIIB).
+The University will make every reasonable effort to protect the privacy of individuals reporting possible misconduct (see section IIIB).

 In the event of an allegation of misconduct about a faculty member, the following process will be followed:

-If the allegation involves research misconduct as defined in this policy, this policy will be used to inquire and investigate the matter, as appropriate, and any recommendations for action by the research misconduct committee will be made to the Deciding Official, who is the Executive Vice President and Provost.
+If the allegation involves research misconduct as defined in this policy, this policy will be used to inquire and investigate the matter, as appropriate, and any recommendations for action by the research misconduct committee will be made to the Deciding Official, who is the Executive Vice President and Provost or the Provost’s designee.

 If the allegation does not involve research misconduct, the matter will be referred as appropriate to the Department Head and Dean of the College to which that individual belongs.